What are the sources of payments law in your jurisdiction?

 What are regulators in your jurisdiction doing to encourage innovation in the financial sector?
 Are there any initiatives such as sandboxes, or special regulatory conditions for fintechs?

 The MFSA released a Fintech Regulatory Sandbox in 2020, making it possible for fintech operators to test their innovations in a regulated environment for a set time frame, under specific prescribed conditions.
-It is available for fintech service providers and fintech suppliers, including start-ups, technology firms and established financial services providers using technology-enabled innovations.
+It is available for (regulated and unregulated) fintech service providers and technology providers, including start-ups, technology firms and established financial services providers using technology-enabled innovations.

 Similarly, the Malta Gaming Authority (MGA) launched a sandbox framework for the acceptance of cryptocurrencies and DLT through its licenses back in 2019.
 This established the possibility of MGA licensees to accept payment in VFAs, while also starting applications for the use of Innovative Technology Arrangements (ITAs).
 These include DLT platforms and smart contracts.
-In 2021, the MGA released the “Guidance on the use of Innovative Technology Arrangements and the acceptance of Virtual Financial Assets and Virtual Tokens through the implementation of a Sandbox Environment”, extending the term of the sandbox up to 31st December 2022.
+Following the release of the “Guidance on the use of Innovative Technology Arrangements and the acceptance of Virtual Financial Assets and Virtual Tokens through the implementation of a Sandbox Environment” in 2021, the MGA published its Policy on the use of Distributed Ledger Technology by Authorised Persons in January 2023.The policy is intended to provide a comprehensive and updated outline of the MGA’s position with respect to DLT applications and, where possible, streamline the requirements previously applicable by way of the sandbox Framework in light of the regulatory experience gained over its period of operation, while maintaining continual congruence with the MGA’s regulatory objectives.

 Furthermore, in July 2020, the Malta Digital Innovation Authority (MDIA) released a consultation document inviting stakeholders to comment on the ITA Sandbox, finishing the MDIA’s ITA full certification framework, with the intention to set up an ITA sandbox to complement Malta’s certification framework.
 This resulted in the creation of the Technology Assurance Sandbox (MDIA-TAS) Version Two, effective 1st of June 2022, catering for start-ups and smaller players seeking to correctly develop their innovative digital product or service (IDPS) through analysis by MDIA-recognized technical experts and monitoring by the Authority.